HillaryDanan/abstraction-intelligence/papers/abstraction_beyond_compression.md

 **Refinement of Definition 1 (Danan, 2025a):** An abstraction is a mapping f: X → Y that (a) preserves task-relevant structure while discarding task-irrelevant detail, and (b) yields a representation that can compose with other abstractions to form novel representations.

 Criterion (b) distinguishes abstraction from pure compression—and compositionality admits degrees.

+**Empirical support (Danan, 2025b):** The conjunctive necessity finding (interaction = 0.720, twice main effects) provides direct evidence for the claim that compositionality is what distinguishes abstraction from compression.
+Compression alone produced factorized representations; compositional output structure enabled their use for generalization.

 -----